SenteonLLC/senteonllc.github.io/beta/controls.md

 <img src="images/endpoints.PNG" width="750">

-6)  Under a single endpoint, select the `info` button to see detailed information on the endpoint and its status.
+6)  Under a single endpoint, select the `info` button to see detailed information about the endpoint.

 <img src="images/endpointinfo.png" width="750">
 <img src="images/endpointinfopage.PNG" width="750">

-7) Once an endpoint's status is `Ready To Begin Evaluation`, you are ready to continue.
+7) Once an endpoint's `System Status` is "Ready To Begin Evaluation", you are ready to continue.

 ## Initialize the Endpoint
 1) On the `Endpoints` screen you can see the status of Senteon agents on each endpoint.
 All endpoints with the status `Ready to Begin Evaluation` are ready for initializing.